Kendrell Bell: NCAA college years

-Bell attended the University of Georgia and was a Child and Family Development Major and a letterman in football.
+Bell attended the University of Georgia and was a child and family development major and a letterman in football.
 In football, he finished his career with 153 tackles (10 for a loss), four interceptions, seven sacks, five forced fumbles, and two fumble recoveries.

 Professional career

 Pittsburgh Steelers

-Bell started in all 16 games for the Steelers during his 2001 rookie campaign.
-He was an excellent fit for the Steelers defense, notably due to his blitzing abilities.
-The Steelers finished the '01 regular season with a 13-3 record, earning them the top seed in the AFC.
-Bell was voted the AP NFL Defensive Rookie of the Year.
-The Steelers defeated the Baltimore Ravens 27-10 in the AFC Divisional round at Heinz Field.
+Bell started in all sixteen games for the Steelers during his 2001 rookie campaign.
+Bell would prove to be an excellent fit for the Steelers defense, notably due to his blitzing abilities.
+The Steelers finished the regular season with a 13–3 record, earning them the top seed in the AFC.
+Bell was voted the AP NFL Defensive Rookie of the Year, having accumulated nine sacks on the season.
+The Steelers defeated the Baltimore Ravens 27–10 in the AFC Divisional round at Heinz Field.
 The following week they went on to face the second seeded New England Patriots.
-Bell recorded 8 tackles, a sack, and 2 passes defended.
-Despite his stellar performance, and a late 4th quarter comeback, the Steelers wound up losing the game 24-17.
-In 2002, Bell was injured in week 1 of the AFCCG rematch versus New England.
-He missed the next 4 games, but returned in week 7 to face the Indianapolis Colts on Monday Night.
-He finished the season with 50 tackles, (33 less from his rookie year), and 4 sacks.
-The Steelers finished with a 10-5-1 record, and went on to face the Cleveland Browns.
-In an epic 36-33 comeback win over the Browns, Bell recorded 9 tackles but injured his knee in the final quarter and was listed as doubtful for the following week at Tennessee.
-Although hurt, Bell started the game against the second seeded Titans.
-He recorded only 2 tackles before leaving the game once again with an injury.
-The Steelers lost 34-31 in a controversial finish.
-In 2003, Bell amassed 99 tackles and 5 sacks despite the Steelers poor 6-10 finish.
-In 2004, Bell injured his knee yet again, and would not see the field until week 9.
-He played 3 games for the Steelers before he re-injured his knee in week 11 versus Cincinnati.
-In the 2005 off-season, the Steelers, (who went 15-1 in the regular season without Bell), released him from the team.
+Bell recorded eight tackles, a sack, and two passes defended.
+Despite his stellar performance, and a late 4th quarter comeback, the Steelers wound up losing the game 24–17.

+In 2002, Bell was injured in the first week of the season against New England.
+He missed the next four games before returning to play against the Indianapolis Colts.
+He finished the season with 50 tackles (33 less from his rookie year), and four sacks.
+The Steelers finished with a 10–5–1 record and went on to face the Cleveland Browns.
+In the 36–33 comeback win over the Browns, Bell recorded nine tackles but injured his knee in the final quarter and was listed as doubtful for the following week at Tennessee.
+He recorded just two tackles in the game versus the Titans before leaving due to injury in the loss.
+In 2003, Bell amassed 99 tackles and five sacks in a down season for the team.
+In 2004, knee troubles led to him not starting a single game on his way to making just nine tackles.
+In the 2005 off-season, the Steelers released him from the team.
+He signed with the Kansas City Chiefs and played three seasons with them, recording a total of 2.5 sacks.